DeemanOne/DeemanOne/README.md

 - 🔭 I’m currently working on my Masters degree (Business Intelligence)

-### Projects ⚙
+### Some projects i worked on ⚙
-Streamlit [dashboard](https://gitlab.com/dreesmann.ind/traffic-risk-assessment) for analysing Truck routes and visualizing traffic
+- Streamlit [dashboard](https://gitlab.com/dreesmann.ind/traffic-risk-assessment) for analysing Truck routes and visualizing traffic
 <!--
 **DeemanOne/DeemanOne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.